Learn more about the following programs and how HMTX is associated with each.

 Save the Sound® —Environmental Clean Up Event

 Rick Taylor, Halstead/Metroflor’s Director of Training, leads this effort to combat ocean and plastic pollution.
 Through this program, our east coast employees have the opportunity to pitch in to reduce litter along the Connecticut and Long Island Sound.

-The mission of Connecticut Fund for the Environment/Save the Sound is to protect and improve the land, air and water of Connecticut and Long Island Sound.
+The mission of Save the Sound is to protect and improve the land, air and water of Connecticut and Long Island Sound.
 The organization uses legal and scientific expertise and brings people together to achieve results that benefit the environment for current and future generations.

 Crohn’s & Colitis Foundation